theekshanawj/capstone-project-slasscom/app/ReadMe.md

 Input the fields and click on submit

 #### Note
-This is not production ready application.
+This is not a production-ready application.